joelnewcomer/visitoconee/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 4.11.3 =

+Release date: 27th September 2018

+* fix error when metadata is returned as string by wp_get_attachment_metadata (happens to PDFs when using PDF Image Generator)
+* remove the configurable Affiliate code as per new WP Themes rules.

 = 4.11.2 =

+Release date: 20th August 2018

+* Fix "Image files are missing" warning when thumbails optimization is activated but all the thumbnails are excepted from optimization and the bulk is ran a second time.
 * Fix not saving properly the metadata on some situations

 = 4.11.1 =

+Release date: 28th August 2018

 * compatibility with the MediaPress plugin
 * new action to be called by when thumbnails are regenerated: shortpixel-thumbnails-regenerated
 * accept '+' inside the e-mail address